YonSci/gdp-nowcasting-ml/_episodes/02-python-core-libraries.md

 3) Filter rows in the DataFrame where Price > 600.
 4) Sort the DataFrame by Stock in ascending order.
 5) Create a DataFrame with some missing values and write code to:
    - Replace missing values with "Not Available".
-   - Remove rows with missing values
+   - Remove rows with missing values.
 6) Create a 1D array of integers from 5 to 15.
 7) Create a 2D array of shape (3, 3) filled with ones.
 8) Multiply all elements in the array [2, 4, 6, 8] by 3.
 9) Add the arrays [1, 2, 3] and [4, 5, 6].
 10) Access the last row of the array [[1, 2, 3], [4, 5, 6], [7, 8, 9]].
 11) Slice the array np.arange(10) to get only even numbers.
 12) Reshape the array np.arange(12) into a (3, 4) array.
 13) Flatten the reshaped array back into 1D.